Teri Nava-Anderson and the Harmony Doula Group

-Teri Nava-Anderson and the Harmony Doula GroupWe provide professional birth doula services for families planning home or hospital births, as well as private and group childbirth education classes, placenta encapsulation, and birth stool rental.
+In addition to birth and postpartum doula services, we offer private and group classes on childbirth education, breastfeeding, and newborn care, as well as placenta encapsulation and processing, birth stool rental, and private prenatal yoga in your home.
 Our service area is the San Francisco East Bay, Tri-Valley, Delta Valley and Central Valley area, including the cities of Berkeley, Oakland, Fremont, Union City, San Leandro, Castro Valley, Walnut Creek, Danville, San Ramon, Dublin, Pleasanton, Livermore, Brentwood, Antioch, Discovery Bay, Mountain House, Tracy, Lathrop, Manteca, Modesto, Stockton and all points in between.
-We welcome families of every kind, regardless of race, color, creed, gender identity or expression.

 What is a Doula?